 San Benito begins work to find new superintendent

-The leadership profile summary lists several characteristics the San Benito school district is looking for when replacing current Superintendent Dr. Adrian Vega.
+Trustees also have listed their criteria for the type of person they want.
+The leadership profile summary lists several characteristics for which the San Benito school district is looking when replacing Superintendent Dr. Adrian Vega.

 Comments